TerriaJS/terriajs/doc/deploying/README.md

 Using a TerriaMap in other applications:

--   [Using as a CKAN Previewer](using-as-a-ckan-previewer.md): Use TerriaJS as a previewer for geospatial data in a [CKAN](http://ckan.org/) site.
 -   [Controlling with URL Parameters](controlling-with-url-parameters.md): Control a TerriaJS application by passing it URL parameters.
 This is powerful because it enables another site to launch or embed a customized map with little or no code to write.
 -   [Controlling in an &lt;iframe&gt; or Popup](controlling-in-an-iframe-or-popup.md): Embed a TerriaJS application in iframe or pop it up in a separate window, and control it by posting it cross-window messages.